forsling/fiskta/README.md

 This will check the file every second and output new ERROR lines.

-### Window Policies
+### Loop View

-Control what data is processed on each iteration with `--window-policy`:
+Control which view of the file is processed on each iteration with `--loop-view`:

 **`cursor`** (default) - Continue from last cursor position:
 - Maintains cursor state across iterations